| How

 The ![]()

 Place the Cursor over the black frame and press the left button.
+The edge of the knife pointing towards you.

 In preparation one has with a speed-marker drawn short lines along the